JakefromSparr/Nous/logs/improvements.md

 - Added external questions.json and asynchronous loader for dynamic trivia.
 - Hooked state and UI to pull random questions and process answers.
 - Added setParticipants export and initialization on confirm to prevent lobby errors when starting a game.
+- Updated UI display to use roundsToWin and currentCategory, removed unused rounds state.